debralisa/leaflet-challenge/README.md

 ###File Names/Folder Names

-#ReadMe.md, Leaflet-Part-1 folder containing index.html (html file), Static folder containing JS folder with: logic3.js (main javascript file with map/earthquake scripting), and CSS folder with style.css file.
+#ReadMe.md, index.html (html file), Leaflet-Part-1 folder containing: Static folder containing JS folder with: logic3.js (main javascript file with map/earthquake scripting), and CSS folder with style.css file.
 Leaflet-Part-2 folder which is empty in the event that I will at some point complete the tectonic plate bonus challenge.​

 ## Sources